CMS-LUMI-POG/beam-beam-simulation-for-vdM-scans-at-LHC/README.md

 - "make" in the subdirectory "comparison_with_dynamic_beta_and_deflection_in_R" runs the script "comparison.R" in R programming language for all generated subdirectories beam_beam_\* and produces pdf plots in beam_beam_\*/pdf with the results and the comparison with the old (deflection + dynamic beta) approach.

-[GKK comment: This doesn't work for me.
+[GKK comment: The last step doesn't work for me.
 Anyway this is simply for plotting.
 If you are insterested in using R in Ubuntu you can do:
---sudo apt-get install r-base
+-sudo apt-get install r-base
---in the prompt open R typing `R'
+-in the prompt open R typing `R'
---within R install pacman with install.packages("pacman") --q() to exit R
+-within R install pacman with install.packages("pacman") -q() to exit R
---within the comparison_with_dynamic_beta_and_deflection_in_R run `Rscript comparison.R  ../beam_beam_cms_4954`
+-within the comparison_with_dynamic_beta_and_deflection_in_R run `Rscript comparison.R  ../beam_beam_cms_4954`
 ]